 Community Activism Training

-To provide participants with various perspectives on how different public sectors work to foster mutual understanding, develop tolerance, and expand knowledge of human rights, the Bridging Backgrounds program includes numerous talks from leaders who work to create an equitable society.
+To provide participants various perspectives on how different public sectors work to foster mutual understanding, increase tolerance, and expand knowledge of human rights, the Bridging Backgrounds program includes numerous talks from leaders in fields that work to ensure that society works for all people.
 Speakers include youth activists, investigative reporters, political science professors, and diplomats.
-Past speakers have included the head of the Youth Educational Forum in Macedonia, Peace Corps community organizing specialists, the head investigative reporter for Macedonia Radio and Television, and ambassadors –

 Phase II – The Activism Phase